inf380p/fall2021/_posts/elliott/2021-12-01-work-session.md

 # Looking back: how far you've come!

-Let's take a quick look at the [before picture]({{ site.baseurl }}/before-picture.html) from way back on September 2nd.
-You've all come a long, long way!
+Think back to the beginning of class.
+Here are some of the things you said then:

+What excites you about coding or learning to code?
+* It can be a great way to creatively express myself
+* I view learning to code (and, I suppose, coding itself) as a type of creative problem solving
+* I am excited to learn a subject that has always intimidated me
+* I love the idea of being able to engage more with technology
+* I like the idea of being able to create or edit programs so they work for the specific way I want to do things.
+* I think what excites me most about learning to code is just that, when I feel like I'm truly learning.

+Do you have any apprehensions about code or learning to code?
+* I don't like that coding is literal.
+If you're off infinitesimally, you're wrong
+* I have some experience but no formal training
+* One thing that I find really daunting is the amount of jargon and terminology that you need to remember
+* I am nervous about learning something so new to me
+* I worry that the way I solve problems through code isn't necessarily the most efficient or straightforward.

+What are your goals for this class?
+* Looking forward to developing a cool extended project to represent my skills
+* I hope that I will be able to use this course knowledge in my future profession (multiple responses: academic librarian, UX designer)
+* I want to become competent at the processes of learning to program
+* My primary goal is to become comfortable with the language of programming.
+* I'd like to learn more about how to collaborate with other people/how to "be a programmer" in general.

+These are the "before" picture.
+Hopefully you've found ways to engage and deepen your excitment, mitigate and overcome your apprehensions, and acheive some of your goals.

-The code talks on December 11th will be our 'after' picture.
+The code talks on December 9th will be our 'after' picture.
 Each of you will present a substantial, working Python program, and talk insightfully about it and your process of making it.
 You've all deepened and added to your skills and knowledge about programming.

 # Thank You!